lionheart/KeyboardAdjuster/README.md

            // Your other setup code here...

-           keyboardAdjustmentConstraint = view.bottomAnchor.constraintEqualToAnchor(scrollView.bottomAnchor)
+           keyboardAdjusterConstraint = view.bottomAnchor.constraintEqualToAnchor(scrollView.bottomAnchor)
        }

        // ...
    }
    ```

-   KeyboardAdjuster will automatically activate `keyboardAdjustmentConstraint` for you.
+   KeyboardAdjuster will automatically activate `keyboardAdjusterConstraint` for you.

 3. All you need to do now is activate and deactivate the automatic adjustments in your `viewWillAppear(animated:)` and `viewWillDisappear(animated:)` methods.